isc-projects/stork/doc/devel.rst

           $ rake unittest:backend

-This requires preparing a database in PostgreSQL.
+This requires running a PostgreSQL server.

 One way to avoid doing this manually is by using a Docker container with PostgreSQL, which is automatically created when running the following Rake task: